 Our buying guide was carefully researched and crafted by the mybest team of writers and editors, in collaboration with the expert featured in this article.
 We used the buying guide as a basis for choosing and ranking the product recommendations, and we looked at reviews and ratings from different E-commerce sites like Lazada, Shopee, and more.

-No. 2: Palmer’s |Massage Lotion for Stretch Marks
+No. 2: PALMER'S|Massage Lotion for Stretch Marks

-No. 5: Mama's Choice|Stretch Mark Cream
+No. 5: Mama’s Choice|Stretch Mark Serum

 View Full RankingThe descriptions of each product are referenced from content available on manufacturer, brand, and e-commerce sites.